 COM 2500 Film Art (also ENG 2500) (Offered Spring)

 Popular films have a profound influence on our individual and cultural identities.
 This course emphasizes aesthetic, technical and narrative aspects of popular film focusing especially on how they create meanings.
 Illustrative examples are screened.
 A significant portion (at least 50%) is formal oral presentation work.
 This is a Communications Speech General Education course.

 COM 2520 Television Studio Production (Offered Spring)

 A course in basic television production techniques in the studio and the control room.
-Hands-on study of high-definition TV multi-camera production, studio audio and lighting techniques, digital editing and graphics.
+Hands-on study of TV multi-camera production, studio audio and lighting techniques, “live” editing and creating graphics.
 Practice in directing and performance.